 Most Versatile Chicken Stock

-Chicken stock has a mellow quality that makes it particularly versatile.
+Chicken stock has a mellow quality that makes it particularly versatile in soups and sauces.
 This is a “white” stock, since it’s made with raw chicken bones.
 You can substitute the carcass from a roast chicken, like our Simplest Roast Chicken.
 This stock is purposely unsalted, since you will use it as an ingredient in other dishes–as a base for soups and sauces, for example, or to cook rice and other grains.
+Simmering the chicken bones extracts tons of flavor of a stock that’s a far cry from store-bought chicken broth.

 Combine all ingredients in a stockpot.
 Add cold water to cover.
 Place over medium-high heat and bring to a simmer.
 Reduce heat and simmer for 3 hours (do not boil, or your stock will be cloudy).
 Skim impurities that rise to the surface frequently, using a spoon.